coq/coq/doc/sphinx/language/extensions/index.rst

 Language extensions
 ===================

-Elaboration extends the language accepted by the Coq kernel to make it easier to use.
+Elaboration extends the language accepted by the Rocq kernel to make it easier to use.
 For example, this lets the user omit most type annotations because they can be inferred, call functions with implicit arguments which will be inferred as well, extend the syntax with